Manx shearwater Puffinus puffinus puffinus (Brünnich, 1764)

 Other Bird Facts

-Seasonality in Madeira: The breeding birds are seen between February and July while by end of August and early September it is possible to observe this species in their migration route.
+Seasonality in Madeira: The breeding birds are present in Madeira from the end of January until July while by the end of August and in September it is possible to observe this species passing by in their migration route.

-Breeding: The bird excavates a deep nest in the rock, about 1 metre deep, and lays just a single egg in the sole annual laying.
-Incubation lasts about 50 days and the chick is fed by both parent birds for approximately 6 weeks before leaving the nest in July.
+Breeding: The bird excavates a deep nest in the rock, about 1 meter deep, and lays a single egg in a single annual laying.
+Incubation lasts about 50 days and the chick is fed by both parents for approximately 6 weeks before leaving the nest in July.

-Diet: Feeds on fish and small squid and it dives to catch it.
+Diet: Feeds on fish and small squid and it often dives to catch it.

 Status